wso2/docs-is/en/docs/using-wso2-identity-server/mitigating-brute-force-attacks.md

 The following sections describe the impact of a brute force attack and the approaches you can use to mitigate it.

--   [How can brute force attacks be harmful?](#MitigatingBruteForceAttacks-Howcanbruteforceattacksbeharmful?)
--   [Mitigating brute force
-    attacks](#MitigatingBruteForceAttacks-Mitigatingbruteforceattacks)

 #### How can brute force attacks be harmful?

 Brute force attacks are a popular mechanism to cracking passwords.
 It